 The Best Vegan & Vegetarian Sources Of Protein

 No one will deny that vegetables are good for your health.
-Plants are nutrient-dense powerhouses that contain various compounds that are essential for your body to function optimally, specifically for their ability to increase detoxification and help lower cancer risk.
+Plants are nutrient-dense powerhouses that contain various compounds that are essential for your body to function optimally, specifically for their ability to increase detoxification1 and help lower cancer risk2.

 One of the biggest concerns I hear in my functional medicine practice is whether or not you can get an adequate amount of protein in your diets if you are relying mainly on plants.
 But contrary to what society has said, the reality is, we actually need less protein than we have been taught.